IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Couldn’t-get-the-requested-template.md

 Verify the status of the Asset with DTE Support

+### Support

+For any questions, contact ITZ support.

-Business Partners - Contact DTE Support - itz@us.ibm.com
+Business Partners - Contact ITZ Support - techzone.help@ibm.com

-IBMers - Make a post on the [#itz-techzone-support](https://ibm-itz.slack.com/archives/C0124J683GW) slack channel, include links to the IBM Technology Zone page you encounted the issue on, and screenshots(if applicable).
+IBMers - Make a post on the [#itz-techzone-support](https://ibm-dte.slack.com/archives/C0124J683GW) slack channel.